axe-api/docs/docs/basics/config/index.md

 export default config;
 ```

-In this file, we used the same configuration structure with [Knex.js](http://knexjs.org/#Installation-client).
-So you can add more configuration by [Knex.js](http://knexjs.org/#Installation-client) documentation.
+In this file, we used the same configuration structure with <a href="http://knexjs.org/#Installation-client" target="_blank" rel="noreferrer">Knex.js</a>.
+So you can add more configuration by <a href="http://knexjs.org/#Installation-client" target="_blank" rel="noreferrer">Knex.js</a> documentation.

 ## Extending